-Digitalization is radically interfering and changing the fundamental assumptions of the way of life and organization of work in a postmodern society that is becoming increasingly globalized and digitalized.
-Therefore, the notion of digital convergence must be emphasized as it has profound impacts on society and across sectors.
+Digitalization is radically interfering and changing the fundamental assumptions of the way of life and organization of work

+Therefore, the notion of digital convergence must be emphasized as it has profound impacts on society and across sectors.32

 An example of digitalization can be found in cases where organizations migrate their business processes to the Cloud.
 With a centralized portal via the Cloud, entire workforces, even globally, are able to collaborate effectively as though they were right next to each other in the workplace.